rsaikali/tensorflow-classifier-mqtt/README.md

 ![PEP8](https://github.com/rsaikali/tensorflow-classifier-mqtt/workflows/PEP8/badge.svg)

-> First of all I'm pretty new to this Tensorflow and machine learning concepts, so my model and settings will maybe look horrible to experts.
-I'm pretty sure it'll need optimizations and changes.
+> First of all I'm pretty new to this Tensorflow and machine learning concepts, so my Keras settings, model and layers will maybe look horrible to experts.

-> But it works as it is for my use case so I share it with you here.
+> I'm pretty sure it'll need optimizations and changes, but it works as it is for my use case so I share it with you here.
 Don't hesitate to open comments and issues on how to improve things.

 `tensorflow-classifier-mqtt` is a set of Python script to classify a webcam capture into labels with Tensorflow and publish results to a MQTT (message queue) broker.